RanSolo/bash_profile/README.md

 # bash_profile
-I can easily wget my bash profile to any container or instance while doing devops. wget the file to your server and add this line to .profile
+So I can easily wget my bash profile to any container or instance while doing devops or update a new work computer easliy. wget the file to your server and add this line to .profile
 ```bash
 source ~/.profile.1